core-wg/core-responses/draft-ietf-core-responses.md

 --- abstract

-In CoAP as defined by RFC 7252, there is generally one response for every request;
+In CoAP as defined by RFC 7252, there is generally one response for each request.
-various CoAP extensions have individually relaxed that practice.
+Various CoAP extensions have individually relaxed that practice.
-The present memo presents a generalized model beyond 1:1 responses, describes different forms in which it can be used, introduces new CoAP Options that make use of that model.
+The present memo presents a generalized model beyond 1:1 responses, describes different forms in which it can be used, and introduces new CoAP Options that make use of that model.

 Beyond that,
 this document provides implementation guidance to simplify prior extensions,